-The purpose of this study is to (explain in lay language why the research is being done, ensuring it is consistent with the Aims described in your CIRB application form).
+The purpose of this research study is to (explain in lay language why the research is being done, ensuring it is consistent with the Specific Aims described in your ECOS Application).

-You were selected as a possible participant in this study because (briefly explain why participant is being approached about participation, without the need to list all the inclusion criteria).
+You were selected as a possible participant in this research study because (briefly explain why participant is being approached about participation, without the need to list all the inclusion criteria).

-This study targets to recruit (insert number of participants) participants from (state PI's institution).
+This research study targets to recruit (insert number of participants) participants from (state PI's institution).
 [Include for multi-site study.
 Otherwise, delete.]
-About (insert total number of participants) participants are expected to take part in this study at multiple hospitals and medical facilities in (state countries of those study sites).
+About (insert total number of participants) participants are expected to take part in this research study at multiple hospitals and medical facilities in (state countries of those study sites).